framework2232/Python/Head_Template/README.md

 #### _Template for \<head> tags to aid SEO_

-Developed as a guide to aid myself and maybe others with a collective of SEO meta tags for the purpose to act as a template for \<head> tags. :) These head tags are aimed for the landing / home page of the site but can be altered to reflect any page as required.
+Developed as a guide to aid with a collective of SEO meta tags for the purpose to act as a template for \<head> tags.
+These head tags are aimed for the landing / home page of the site but can be altered to reflect any page as required.
 The suggested SEO content inside the head tags developed from:.....
 * https://developers.facebook.com/docs/sharing/webmasters
 * https://developer.mozilla.org/en-US/docs/Web/Manifest